RISING TO THE CHALLENGE

-After 37 surgeries, basketball superstar Bill Walton knows a thing or two about sports injuries and sports injury rehabilitation.
-He has the dubious distinction of being the most-injured player in NBA history.
+Bill Walton has the dubious distinction of being the most-injured player in NBA history.
+After 37 surgeries, the basketball superstar knows a thing or two about injuries, rehabilitation, and recovery.
+He knows what patients go through – and what caregivers and healthcare professionals go through.
+The can speak to both audiences authentically.
 In his 14-year pro career Bill missed a total of 9½ full seasons due to injury.
 Even so, he was inducted into the Basketball Hall of Fame and won numerous awards and honors for his brilliant play.
 Imagine his impact on the game had he stayed healthy!
 Bill's feet, knees, and back - the foundation of his ability to perform as an athlete - let him down.
 His most serious surgery was to straighten his spine after spending 2½ years on the floor of his home in agonizing pain – literally unable to move and contemplating suicide.
 Now back in the game of life, Bill remains active on his bike – participating in several week-long charity biking events for groups like Challenged Athletes Foundation.
-He also speaks to audiences of patients, health care professionals, and those from allied fields - delivering an authentic and inspiring message about his own healing and sports injury rehabilitation.
+He also speaks to audiences of patients, healthcare professionals, and those from allied fields - delivering an inspiring message about his own healing and recovery.

 Why Book Bill Walton?

-Bill Walton was introduced to the game of basketball while in the fourth grade at Blessed Sacrament Elementary School.
-Walton then attended Helix High School, where his team won the California Interscholastic Federation High School title two years in a row, while winning their final 49 consecutive games.
-While at Helix, Walton became the first and only high school player to ever make the U.S.A.
+Bill was introduced to the game of basketball while in the fourth grade at Blessed Sacrament Elementary School.
+He then attended Helix High School, where his team won the California Interscholastic Federation High School title two years in a row, while winning their final 49 consecutive games.
+While at Helix, Bill became the first and only high school player to ever make the U.S.A.
 Senior Men’s National Basketball Team and play in the World Championship and/or Olympics.

 After retiring from basketball Bill began his broadcasting career in 1990 as an analyst for the then Prime Ticket Network.
-Walton worked for CBS Sports in the early 90’s and then for NBC for many years, including work on the 1996 Atlanta and 2000 Sydney Summer Olympic Games.
+Bill worked for CBS Sports in the early 90’s and then for NBC for many years, including work on the 1996 Atlanta and 2000 Sydney Summer Olympic Games.
 Over his career he’s also done broadcasting work for ABC, ESPN, FOX, MSNBC, Turner Sports, KCAL, NESA and the NBA.
-Walton has been nominated for numerous Emmy Awards and in 2001 won an Emmy for Best Live Sports Television Broadcast.
-The southern California Sports Broadcasters Association has several times honored Walton with the Best Television Analyst/Commentator Award.
-In 2009, Walton was named one of the top 50 sports broadcasters of all time by the American Sportscasters Association.
+Bill has been nominated for numerous Emmy Awards and in 2001 won an Emmy for Best Live Sports Television Broadcast.
+The southern California Sports Broadcasters Association has several times honored Bill with the Best Television Analyst/Commentator Award.
+In 2009, he was named one of the top 50 sports broadcasters of all time by the American Sportscasters Association.

-In June 21, 2001, Walton was named as the inaugural inductee into the Grateful Dead Hall of Honor.
+In June 21, 2001, Bill was named as the inaugural inductee into the Grateful Dead Hall of Honor.

-Love of sports runs in the Walton family.
-Bill and his older brother Bruce (UCLA 1973) are the only brother combination in history to have played in the Super Bowl and to have won an NBA Championship.
-Bill and his third son Luke is only the thirdfather/son pairing to have ever won NBA Championships.
+Love of sports runs in the Bill’s family.
+He and his older brother Bruce (UCLA 1973) are the only brother combination in history to have played in the Super Bowl and to have won an NBA Championship.
+Bill and his third son Luke is only the third father/son pairing to have ever won NBA Championships.
 They are also the only father/son combination in history to have each won multiple NBA Championships.